apichangelog/apichangelog.github.io/_posts/2014-11-13-gocardless-apis.md

 * **Set fixed dates for incremental changes**.
 Outline the dates early in header information to ensure.
 * **Have a clear communication channel with your developers**, ideally knowing each developer down to the contact details, version of API used and method last called.

 GoCardless is also a heavy API consumer, as it has to interact with various external services.
-To better manage their consumers they internally use JSON schema to provide very strict contracts between services.
-They’ve also created a mock server so that their API consumers can be better tested against the JSON schema.
+To better manage their consumers they internally use JSON Schema to provide very strict contracts between services.
+They’ve also created a mock server so that their API consumers can be better tested.